tekumara/notes/brew.md

 ## Brew update stalled

-If after the first install of a packge, brew is stalled on "Updating Homebrew" run `brew update --debug --verbose` and wait until git syncs.
+If after the first install of a package, brew is stalled on "Updating Homebrew" run `brew update --debug --verbose` and wait until git syncs.

 ## Creating a formula